|7/1 ARM (adjustable rate)||4%||3.482%|

 What is a Mortgage Term?

-A mortgage term is the length of time calculated in years, which sets the parameters of a mortgage loan under legal effect.
+A mortgage term is a length of time calculated in years, which sets the parameters of a mortgage loan under legal effect.
 When the date of the mortgage expires, the borrower must renew the remaining balance or pay it in full.
 The mortgage term is usually a 30-year term, 15-year term or 5/1 ARM term.
 The 30- and 15-year terms can be fixed or variable terms; the 5/1 ARM is a variable mortgage term.

 - 30-year fixed: A 30-year fixed mortgage loan is a fully amortized loan that is paid off after 30 years as long as the conditions of the loan have not changed.